Loudon County DUI Court Process

 Don't Face This Alone

-A attorney can make the difference between a conviction and a dismissal, between jail time and probation.
+A DUI attorney can make the difference between a conviction and a dismissal, between jail time and probation.
 They know local judges, prosecutors, and can challenge evidence that you might not even know is challengeable.

-Find Loudon County AttorneysLoudon DUI Court Process
+Find Loudon County DUI AttorneysLoudon County DUI Court Process

 If you've been arrested for DUI in Loudon County, Tennessee, you're likely feeling confused and overwhelmed.
-This guide is designed to provide you with a clear understanding of the court process in Loudon, from your initial appearance to potential outcomes.
+This guide is designed to provide you with a clear understanding of the court process in Loudon County, from your initial appearance to potential outcomes.
 Understanding the steps involved is crucial to navigating this challenging situation and making informed decisions about your defense.
 Remember, this guide is for informational purposes only and should not be substituted for legal advice from a qualified Loudon County DUI attorney.

 Which Court Handles DUI Cases?

-Your court date will be listed on the citation or paperwork you received at the time of your arrest.
-If you've misplaced this information, you can contact the Loudon County Clerk's office to inquire about your upcoming court dates.
-You'll likely need to provide your name and date of birth.
+**How to Find Your Court Date:*Your court date will be listed on the citation or paperwork you received at the time of your arrest.
+If you've misplaced this information, you can contact the Loudon County Clerk at 101 Mulberry St # 200, Loudon, TN 37774, or call them at (865) 458-3314 to inquire about your court date.
+The Loudon County Clerk's office is open Monday through Friday from 8:00 AM to 4:30 PM.

 The Court Process Timeline